 5. Get an EIN

 EIN stands for an employer identification number.
-You will need this number if you intend to open a business bank account and plan to hire employees.
+You will need this number if you intend to open a business bank account - see which banks are best for small business - and plan to hire employees.

 How to form an LLP

 An LLP is perfect for a professional service firm with 2 or more partners.
 It is popular among architects, doctors, accountants, and lawyers.

 1. Verify qualification Status

 Verify with your state if there are limitations on LLP that you want to set up.
 No need to spend a lot of time forming your business and then discover that your state allows LLP to just lawyers and accountants.